 $ lxc profile set gui environment.DISPLAY :1

-The raw.idmap has a value that refers to the $UID of the non-root user of the host.
-By default on Ubuntu it is 1000 (user ID and group ID).
+The raw.idmap has a value that refers to the sets of $UID/$GID of the non-root user on the host and in the container.
+By default on Ubuntu the default ID for the first non-root account is 1000 (both user ID and group ID).
 This is necessary for the bind-mounting of sockets of the host to the container.
-If you need to change it, here is how to do it,
+If you need to change it, here is how to do it.
+Because we use the both keyword, the first number (i.e. 1000) is the $UID/$GID on the host, and the second number (i.e. 1001) is the $UID/$GID of the non-user account in the container.

 The user.user-data are instructions for cloud-init.
 The LXD container images from the ubuntu: repository support cloud-init, and we use it to pass configuration to the newly created container.